Anthony Allen Shore: Maria del Carmen Estrada

 Shore sexually assaulted and strangled Maria del Carmen Estrada, 21, on April 16, 1992.
 Estrada was a Mexican immigrant, working as a nanny.
 Estrada's body was found in the back of a Dairy Queen that same day.

 Selma Janske

 On October 19, 1993, Shore entered the home of 14-year-old Selma Janske, then bound and sexually assaulted her; he then fled the scene on foot.

 Diana Rebollar

 Shore beat, sexually assaulted, and strangled Diana Rebollar, 9, on August 8, 1994.
 She lived in the Houston Heights area of Houston, at the front of a small duplex.
 On the day of her death, she was seen at a local grocery store.
 Employees saw her leave the store safely, but she never returned home.
 She was found the next day on a loading dock behind a building.
 Police were given a lead by a neighbor who described a van that frequented the area.
-She was connected to the Maria del Carmen Estrada case by the killer's modus operandi: a rope with a bamboo stick attached was found around her neck.
+Her murder was connected to the Maria del Carmen Estrada case by the killer's modus operandi: a rope with a bamboo stick attached was found around her neck.